 · Science and Technology Studies (STS)

-(This division is devoted to understanding the dynamics of human societies and shaping the policies and institutions that govern them.)
+(This division is devoted to understanding the structures and dynamics of human society and to informing the institutions and policies that shape public life.)

 Division of Humanities